shyakaster/Therailsshop_view_tool/README.md

 # TherailsshopViewTool

-> This is my first ever gem and it displays the copyright details on the bottom of the page
+> This is my first ever gem and it displays the copyright details

 ## Installation